-Written by GQR / Image by Esao Andrews
+Written by Atorina Saliba / Image by Esao Andrews

 Colour remains as one of the crucial and exciting elements of a painting.
 Delacroix invented the technique of ‘flochetage’, the method of brushstrokes of closely related colours, interwoven and blended so that they enhance one another rather than cancel each other out.
 Without knowing this technique, one can agree that the pigments are lush and bright.
 They dazzle the eye.
 Vincent van Gogh was a fan of this method of painting.
 The bright yellows and deep inky blues contrast and beam off the canvas in Starry Night Over the Rhone (1888).

-The masters’ teachings are readily available for those who strive for excellence in their field by making themselves a pupil of history.
+The masters’ teachings are readily available for those who strive for excellence in their field by making themselves a pupil of history, rather than just a school of visual arts.
 Among the ranks of the masters of colour, Salvador Dali, Edgar Degas, Edouard Manet, Peter Paul Rubens, and J.M.W.
 Turner stand with Delacroix and van Gogh.
 Japanese-American artist Esao Andrews takes note of these masters and creates a body of work that would most likely inspire them.

 Andrews goes beyond using primary and secondary colours, blending various shades with superb skill, leading us at Golem Quarterly Review to believe he is a modern master of colour.
 Andrews’s creative endeavour has expanded from dazzling canvases and sketchbooks to designing skateboards, album covers, and pictures for Vertigo Comics.
 While his medium varies, the commonality remains to be colour.